ahendriksen/on_the_fly/README.md

-# On the fly machine learning for improving image resolution in tomography
+# On-the-fly machine learning for improving image resolution in tomography

-On the fly machine learning for improving image resolution in tomography
+This package contains code for the manuscript of "On-the-fly machine learning for improving image resolution in tomography".

-This paragraph should contain a high-level description of the package, with a brief overview of its features and limitations.

 * Free software: GNU General Public License v3